Baron-von-Riedesel/Jemm/Readme.txt

    - FreeDOS may require to set STACKS=0,0 in CONFIG.SYS.
      Also the XBDA most likely must not be moved.

-   - FreeDOS additionally needs JEMFBHLP.EXE to be installed prior to the XMM (Himem).
+   - older FreeDOS versions may need JEMFBHLP.EXE to be installed prior to the XMM (Himem).
 Possibly this might also be needed for MS-DOS versions < 5.

  þ If Jemm is installed from the commandline, loading the CTMOUSE driver